-After some time, you’ve finally decided you’re ready to buy your first home (congratulations, that’s a big step!).
-And, in today’s information age, you’re sure you can handle the process yourself.
-You may wonder, what does a real estate agent even do?
-After all, there are dozens of websites with home listings and steps on how to navigate the transaction process.
+You’ve decided you’re ready to buy your first home (congratulations, that’s a big step!).
+But you may wonder, do I even need a real estate agent?
+What does a real estate agent do?
+After all, there are dozens of websites with home listings and steps to navigate the transaction process.

 That may be true, but the process is far more complicated than that.
-According to the National Association of Realtors®, 88% of homebuyers purchased their home in 2020 through a real estate agent, and for good reason.
-Real estate agents are essential advocates through the homebuying process.
-They’re there to help find the perfect house, act as a liaison for the different parties you’ll interact with, and go to bat for you throughout the transaction process.
-Without that added support, you could end up missing out on the right home, get slowed down by paperwork, or even cost yourself a good chunk of money.
+According to the National Association of Realtors®, 96% of homebuyers purchased their home in 2023 through a real estate agent — for good reason.
+Real estate agents are essential advocates throughout the homebuying process.

-Still undecided?
-We’ve talked with veteran real estate professionals and learned the ins and outs of the role agents play for buyers.
-We constructed the go-to guide on what a real estate agent actually is and how he or she can help your homebuying experience.
+We’ve talked with several veteran real estate professionals and learned the ins and outs of the role agents play for buyers, giving you an invaluable guide on what a real estate agent is and how they can streamline your homebuying experience.

 What is a real estate agent?

-Let’s start with the basics.
-Real estate agents are licensed professionals that assist buyers (or sellers) during the transaction process.
-They are who you’ll count on most to help you find the right home, negotiate the offer, and walk you through every step of the experience.
-For the sellers, they help decide the list pricing, get the listing on the MLS database, and market the house to potential buyers.
+Real estate agents are licensed professionals who assist buyers (or sellers) with buying or selling a property.
+They are who you’ll count on most to help you find the perfect home, negotiate the offer, and walk you through every step of the experience.
+For the sellers, they help decide the list pricing, add your property to the Multiple Listing Services (MLS) database, and market the house to potential buyers.

-Where things may get confusing is with the different types of agents.
+Where things can get confusing is how many different types of agents exist.
 Is a broker the same as an agent?
 Are all agents Realtors®?
 Here’s what you need to know.

 The general ‘real estate agent’

-The requirements to become a licensed agent varies by state.
-Typically you must meet an age requirement, take a certain amount of pre-license education, and pass a real estate exam that includes federal- and state-specific questions.
+The requirements to become a licensed agent vary by state.
+Typically you must meet an age requirement, obtain some pre-license education, and pass a real estate exam that includes federal- and state-specific questions.
 For example, Texas has some of the most stringent requirements, asking for at least 180 hours of coursework before taking the exam.
 Vermont, on the other hand, requires just 40 hours.

 The real estate broker

-The real estate broker is a type of agent that has taken additional coursework and passed a separate broker exam.
+A real estate broker is an agent who has taken additional coursework and passed a separate broker exam.
 After receiving a broker license, these agents can work independently and even start their own brokerage firm instead of working under someone else.

-Similar to real estate agents, the requirements to become a broker varies state by state.
-Typically, you need to have a few years of experience as a licensed agent in that state, complete more educational hours, and pass another exam.
-If you see the term “associate broker,” that is a broker who works under another broker or brokerage firm.
+Like real estate agents, the requirements to become a broker vary by state.
+Typically, you must have a few years of experience as a licensed agent in that state, complete more educational hours, and pass another exam.
+The term “associate broker,” refers to a broker who works under another broker or brokerage firm.

-If you’ve heard the term “Realtor®” and assumed it applied broadly to real estate agents as a whole, you’re not alone.
-However, a Realtor® is a licensed real estate agent that is also a member of the National Association of Realtors® (NAR).
+If you’ve heard the term “Realtor®” and assumed it applied broadly to real estate agents, you’re not alone.
+However, a Realtor® is a licensed real estate agent who is also a member of the National Association of Realtors® (NAR).
 Agents who hold this trademarked title must abide by the organization’s Code of Ethics, first adopted in 1913.

-Many designations are affiliated with the NAR, and an agent must complete coursework and sometimes an exam to receive the title.
-Some common designations helpful for buyer agents are:
+Many designations are affiliated with the NAR, and an agent must complete coursework and sometimes an exam to earn such a classification.
+Some standard designations helpful for buyer agents are:

-- Accredited Buyer’s Representative (ABR) – Agents with a focus on buyers.
+- Accredited Buyer’s Representative (ABR) – Agents focusing on buyers.
 They have an in-depth knowledge of the home buying experience.

 - Certified Residential Specialist (CRS) – Agents trained and knowledgeable in residential sales and how to get the most out of a home purchase.